CodeigniterOnFire/Boosted/README.md

         URL: /index.php/CONTROLLER/onfire_simplearray/

-    *Important: The model must be loaded in the contructor.
+    *Important: The model must be loaded in the constructor.

 ----------
 Node.js  for high performance calls.
 In your CONTROLLER just use "node_jsfile" to name a method.
 The node file can be called using the following url:

         URL: /index.php/CONTROLLER/node_jsfile/

-This will be load a jsfile.js in the CONTROLLER folder at the node folder.
+This url will execute a jsfile.js in the CONTROLLER folder at the node folder.

  /application/node/CONTROLLER/jsfile.js

 The node std output will be passed as the first argument of the "node_jsfile" method in the CONTROLLER: